Skip to main content

 Hardhat for Visual Studio Code is the official Hardhat extension that adds advanced support for Solidity to VSCode.
 If you use VSCode, give it a try!

-Clone the template repository and navigate into the project directory.
+1. Clone the flare-hardhat-starter and navigate into the project directory.

 git clone https://github.com/flare-foundation/flare-hardhat-starter.git